 - Register with your contact details.
 The majority of businesses in Kleinwalsertal use a digital QR code solution from mtms Solutions.
 You don't need an app for this, all recorded data will be deleted after 28 days.

 - If possible, reserve a table in advance.

-- Employees in the catering industry have themselves tested for Covid-19 at least every 7 days and wear tight-fitting mouth and nose protection.
+- Employees in the catering industry are regularly tested for Covid-19

 Cable Cars & Lifts